mariellajeanne/Hotel-Reservation-System/docs/README/README.txt

 To compile and run in Unix systems:

-chmod +x build.sh               // Makes "compile.sh" executable
+chmod +x ./scripts/build.sh                   // Makes "compile.sh" executable
-./build.sh compile              // Compiles the project files ./build.sh run                  // Compiles and runs the application
+./scripts/build.sh compile                    // Compiles the project files ./scripts/build.sh run                        // Compiles and runs the application

 To compile and run in Windows:

-build compile                   // Compiles the Java files build run                       // Compiles and runs the application
+./scripts/build.bat compile                   // Compiles the Java files ./scripts/build.bat run                       // Compiles and runs the application